TonyJem/PersonalityQuiz/README.md

 __QuestionData.swift__ is like a house for model definitions, includes structures that hold the question data.
 This file used to define all the structures necessary for Personality Quiz.

-__IntroductionViewController.swift__ maintains _First View Controler_ and holds minimally needed logic neccesary to launch Quiz and move next forward throught app's screens.
+__IntroductionViewController.swift__ maintains _First View Controler_ and holds minimally needed logic enabling Player to launch Quiz and move next forward throught app's screens.

 __QuestionViewController.swift__ maintains _Second View Controler_ and holds main part of app functionality.
 Here is included an array with _Question_ objects, that enables to store quiz questions with answers options as well as logic to display Questions with the Right Controls embed in different Stack Views respectively.